Depression and Anxiety: Frequently Asked Questions

 What is chronic depression?

-Unfortunately, clinical depression seldom (if ever) clears up on its own.
+Unfortunately, clinical depression symptoms seldom (if ever) clears up on its own.
 When depression becomes chronic, it can be safely classified as a true mental health disorder, and without treatment and intervention it is likely to continue indefinitely.

 Am I depressed?